President of Malawi: Origins of the presidency

+After the restoration of multiparty democracy in 1993, the presidency was hedged about with a number of checks and balances to prevent its total dominance over the political system.

-Election to the Presidency
+Election to the presidency

 The president is elected by a majority vote (50% + 1) of the electorate through direct, universal and equal suffrage.
 All Malawian citizens that have attained the age of 18 are eligible to vote in all elections.
-Every presidential candidate shall declare who shall be the Vice-President if elected at the time of the candidate's nomination.
-The Vice-President shall be elected concurrently with the President, with both names on the ballot.
+Every presidential candidate shall declare who shall be the vice-president if elected at the time of the candidate's nomination.
+The vice-president shall be elected concurrently with the president, with both names on the ballot.